 In this case, the King Shepherd is a crossbreed, as his Shiloh Shepherd parent is not considered to be a purebred dog, as he himself is a relatively new breed.
-The King Shepherd also has some Akita and Great Pyrenees mixed in, somewhere along the line.
-In order to understand the King Shepherd, it is important to understand a little more about each of his parents.
+They also have some Akita and Great Pyrenees mixed in somewhere along the line.
+In order to understand these guys, it is important to understand a little more about each of his parents.

 Unlike most mixed breeds, the history of the Shiloh Shepherd is very well documented.
-His journey began in the late 20th Century when Tina Barber, a German Shepherd breeder from New York, became increasingly concerned with the German Shepherd health problems and ever changing appearance, particularly his sloping back.
+His journey began in the late 20th Century when Tina Barber, a German Shepherd breeder from New York, became increasingly concerned with the German Shepherd’s health problems and ever-changing appearance, particularly his sloping back.
 In order to preserve the German Shepherd as she once remembered in her childhood, she created a puppy by crossbreeding the German Shepherd with the Alaskan Malamute, Canadian White Shepherd, and the Czechoslovakian Wolfdog.
-Shiloh was the name of Tina’s Kennel, and as such she named the mixed puppy, the Shiloh Shepherd.
+Shiloh was the name of Tina’s Kennel, and as such, she named the mixed puppy, the Shiloh Shepherd.

-He is not recognized by any major kennel club, however he is recognized by the American Rare Breed Association (ARBA).
-It is thought that at some point in the future he will hopefully achieve a recognized status with the major kennel clubs.
-For this reason, it is unknown exactly how popular he is in America, however, he is definitely increasing in his popularity.
+He is not recognized by any major kennel club.
+However, he is recognized by the American Rare Breed Association (ARBA).
+It is thought that at some point in the future, he will hopefully achieve a recognized status with the major kennel clubs.
+For this reason, it is unknown exactly how popular he is in America.
+However, he is definitely increasing in popularity.

 The King Shepherd

-Just like his parents, the German and Shiloh Shepherds, the King Shepherd is a great protector, and is very loyal to his family.
+Just like his parents, the German and Shiloh Shepherds, they are great protectors and are very loyal to their families.
 He still retains the guarding tendencies of his parents, but he is slightly more chilled out.
 If it is a guard dog that you are after, then he is just as intelligent as the German Shepherd to be trained as such.
-However, if you don’t, after a bark or two at a stranger he will go back to playing with his family and he makes a calmer family pet compared to the German Shepherd.
+However, if you don’t, after a bark or two at a stranger, he will go back to playing with his family, and he makes a calmer family pet compared to the German Shepherd.

 The King Shepherd was engineered to be friendlier than the German Shepherd, and thanks to his more laid-back approach to life, he certainly is a bit more approachable.
-With that being said, most would be intruders will not be able to tell the difference between the two, and with his initial aloofness he will still make an impression!
-As soon as his master has welcomed an outsider onto the estate the King Shepherd is super friendly, and he will want all the belly rubs going!
+With that being said, most would-be intruders will not be able to tell the difference between the two, and with his initial aloofness, he will still make an impression.
+As soon as his master has welcomed an outsider onto the estate, this breed is super friendly, and he will want all the belly rubs going.
 Because of his extra level of friendliness compared to his parents, he also makes a great therapy dog.

 Size & Appearance

 The male and female King Shepherd will measure between 25 and 32 inches tall, from paw to shoulder, and they will weigh between 90 and 140 pounds in weight.
-He is a giant dog, who is larger than both of his parents.
-Of course, the females will be smaller than the males in both height and weight, but overall, they both simply look like an oversized German Shepherd.
+He is a giant dog who is larger than both of his parents.
+Of course, the females will be smaller than the males in both height and weight, but overall, they both simply look like oversized German Shepherds.

-The King Shepherd still has a long muzzle, but with a large square head, and his voluptuous fur gives him his charming teddy bear cuteness.
-He has large triangle shaped ears that are generally erect, giving him an alert look.
-Despite his larger size than both of his parents, he is still as agile and quick thanks to his powerful build and muscles.
-Other than being larger than his parents, he has a straighter and less sloped back compared to his German parent, which again gives him the larger and more proportioned look.
+The King Shepherd still has a long muzzle but with a large square head, and his voluptuous fur gives him his charming teddy bear cuteness.
+He has large triangle-shaped ears that are generally erect, giving him an alert look.
+Despite his larger size than both of his parents, he is still agile and quick thanks to his powerful build and muscles.
+Other than being larger than his parents, he has a straighter and less sloped back compared to his German parent, which again gives him a larger and more proportioned look.

 Coat & Colors

-The King Shepherd enjoys rich colors similar to his parents, and can be found in sable, bi-colored, black saddle with red, tan, gold or cream, and finally solid black.
-On occasion a diluted color such as silver or blue, or complete white, might be found in the King Shepherd, although it is an undesirable color according to his breed standards set out by the AKSC.
+They enjoy rich colors similar to his parents and can be found in sable, bi-colored, black saddle with red, tan, gold, or cream, and finally solid black.
+On occasion, a diluted color such as silver or blue, or complete white, might be found in this breed, although it is an undesirable color according to his breed standards set out by the AKSC.

 Exercise Requirements & Living Conditions

-The King Shepherd is a medium to high energy dog who will need around 60 minutes of exercise a day.
-In between his exercise sessions, he is partial to a good romp around the garden, or also a nap in between.
-The King Shepherd enjoys interactive games with his family, so expect to play tug of war or fetch with him on a daily basis.
+The King Shepherd is a medium to high-energy dog who will need around 60 minutes of exercise a day.
+In between his exercise sessions, he is partial to a good romp around the garden or also a nap in between.
+They enjoy interactive games with his family, so expect to play tug of war or fetch with him on a daily basis.

-The King Shepherd is an intelligent dog who loves to please his master, and as such he is a dream to train, and surprisingly quite an easy dog for a first-time dog owner simply because of how quickly he picks up commands.
+This is an intelligent dog who loves to please his master, and is a dream to train, and surprisingly quite an easy dog for a first-time dog owner simply because of how quickly he picks up commands.
 With that being said, he needs consistent training from a young age, and his trainability should not be taken for granted.
 Positive reinforcement training is the best training method for the King Shepherd, as a little praise goes a long way for this guy.

-Despite the King Shepherd coming from herding dogs, he does not try to nip people or other animals into place unlike other herding dogs, such as the Collie or the Corgi.
-The main trait that he does inherit from his parents is the guarding streak, and so it is important to socialize him early to ensure that he doesn’t become over aggressive or over protective, however he is much less likely to become this compared to his German Shepherd parent.
+Despite the King Shepherd coming from herding dogs, he does not try to nip people or other animals into a place, unlike other herding dogs, such as the Collie or the Corgi.
+The main trait that he inherited from his parents is the guarding streak, so it is important to socialize him early to ensure that he doesn’t become over-aggressive or overprotective.
+However, he is much less likely to become this compared to his German Shepherd parent.
 Socializing him with unfamiliar people and other dogs of all shapes and sizes is imperative to ensure that he transforms into a well-mannered and well-behaved adult.

-The most common health concern of the German Shepherd is Hip Dysplasia, and whilst the King Shepherd has a better proportioned body with a less sloped back, he is still predisposed to this condition.
+The most common health concern of the German Shepherd is Hip Dysplasia.
+The King variety of this breed is a better-proportioned body with a less sloped back, he is still predisposed to this condition.
 Hip Dysplasia is the abnormal formation of the hip joint, and it can cause pain when walking.
-Another major concern of the King Shepherd is Gastric Torsion, also known as Bloat, and this is where his stomach may twist whilst eating food either immediately before or after intense exercise.
-This is a life-threatening condition and he must be taken to the Veterinarian immediately if you suspect his stomach has twisted.
+Another major concern of King Shepherd is Gastric Torsion, also known as Bloat.
+This is where his stomach may twist while eating food, either immediately before or after intense exercise.
+This is a life-threatening condition, and he must be taken to the Veterinarian immediately if you suspect his stomach has twisted.

 All prospective owners of the King Shepherd should research the above conditions thoroughly and look out for the associated symptoms.
-The AKSC also provides further information and health statistics of the breed.
+The AKSC also provides further information and health statistics on the breed.

 The King Shepherd, being a gorgeous giant of a dog, will need, on average, 4 cups of food every day.
 This will depend on his size and activity levels.
-Although the King Shepherd is not food driven, he is partial to the odd snack, and as such you should be careful to monitor his treat intake to alleviate the weight pressure on his joints.
+Although the King Shepherd is not food-driven, he is partial to the odd snack, and you should be careful to monitor his treat intake to alleviate the weight pressure on his joints.

 All other grooming needs are the same as any other pooch, and be sure to utilize the daily brushing time with him to monitor any lumps and infections that he may develop.

-As with any dog breed that is currently in trend, unscrupulous puppy mills take advantage of this, and pump out as many similar looking pups with no regard for their health, simply to cash in on their soaring popularity.
+As with any dog breed that is currently in trend, unscrupulous puppy mills take advantage of this and pump out as many similar-looking pups with no regard for their health, simply to cash in on their soaring popularity.
 Not only will it be likely that the pup will be unhealthy, but it would not be difficult for them to pass a German Shepherd pup off as a King Shepherd, so you may not even get a King Shepherd at all.
-So, it pays off to spend that little bit extra initially, to increase your chances of having a healthy pooch, as well as ensuring peace of mind.
+So, it pays off to spend that little bit extra initially to increase your chances of having a healthy pooch, as well as ensure peace of mind

 As Family Pets